tophf/view-image-video-info/README.md

 Major changes:

 * removed google analytics
+* moved the UI into the page instead of opening a new window
+* limited the content scripts usage:
+  * a small detector script runs only when a tab is focused for the first time
+  * the image element is analyzed only when the context menu is invoked
-* removed the content script so the extension no longer adds any memory/CPU footprint to the tabs unless it's actually used
+  * the main content script that shows the UI runs only when the extension is invoked from the context menu

 Minor changes: